adnankattekaden/Blahblahblah/README.md

-# Blahblahblah
+# Blahblahblah Podcasts
-This Is An Awesome Podcast Listening Platform Where Common Users Can Share Their Voice Through Creating Awesome Audio Contents Freely
+An Stunning Podcasting Platform Where People can share their thoughts by creaing Dreadful Podcastings.

-Blah Blah Blah is a Podcast listening and having creator freedom web app. which helps to express common people can express their voice in public via audio notes that's why she named Blah Blah Blah.
+We call Her Blah Blah Blah.

-This is my second project which I made a prototype and implemented almost all my ideas in this project based on my old projects experience and learned lots of things in this project accoding to my opinion this project teached me more things
+She offers creator freedom webapp by which people can express their emotions as voice in public as podcasts

 Technologies Used
 ---------------------------